 Trademarks registered in the Czech Republic can also be registered through the IPO CZ as so-called international trademarks in some other states (see the list of contracting parties) on the basis of the Madrid Agreement Concerning the International Registration of Marks and on the basis of the Protocol related to this Agreement.

 The Madrid Agreement and the Protocol related to this Agreement ensure for the members of the contracting parties the possibility of protection of their trademarks in all the contracting states of the Madrid Agreement and the Protocol on the basis of a single application filed with the International Bureau of the World Intellectual Property Organization in Geneva (WIPO) through the registration office of the applicant’s origin.

-For the trademark application filed with the International Office it is possible to exercise the right of priority from the trademark application filed in the Czech Republic provided that the international application is filed with the International Office within six months from the filing date in the Czech Republic.
+For the trademark application filed with the International Bureau it is possible to exercise the right of priority from the trademark application filed in the Czech Republic provided that the international application is filed with the International Bureau within six months from the filing date in the Czech Republic.

-Trademark registration in the states that are not contracting states of the Madrid Agreement or the Protocol relating to this Agreement
+Trademark registration in the states that are not contracting parties of the Madrid Agreement or the Protocol relating to this Agreement

-If the trademark owner desires to acquire protection for the trademark in a country that is not a contracting state of the Madrid Agreement or the Protocol to this Agreement, he/she must apply for its registration only through so-called national channels, i.e. directly with the national IPO of that state through a domestic representative and in compliance with the trademark rights of that state.
+If the trademark owner desires to acquire protection for the trademark in a country that is not a contracting party to the Madrid Agreement or the Protocol to this Agreement, he/she must apply for its registration only through so-called national channels, i.e. directly with the national IPO of that state through a domestic representative and in compliance with the trademark law of that state.
 In such a manner it is possible to apply for registration of a trademark also in individual countries that are members of the Madrid Agreement or the Protocol related to this Agreement.